zamanisima/github-slideshow/_post/0000-01-02-zamani-sima.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"float like a butterfly, sting like a bee"
+"If there is a will, there is a way"
 Use the left arrow to go back!